NamelessMC/Nameless-Plugin/README.md

 # Nameless-Plugin
 This is the OFFICIAL plugin for NamelessMC Web Software.

-The Plugin is in Pre-Release 2!
+The Plugin branch is in Pre-1.1
+Please get it here https://www.spigotmc.org/resources/official-namelessplugin.42698/

 # WARNING
 This plugin is only compatible with NamelessMC 1.0.16 & up.